tydeno/Ploto/README.md

 * PlotoMover does not check for available free space on network drives as its unaware of it (only does for local drives)
 * If you have more than 1x version of chia within your C:\Users\Me\AppData\Local\chia-blockchain folder, Ploto wont be able to determine the version and will fail.
   Make sure theres only one available folder with chia.exe (eg. app-1.1.3)

+## How you can support this project
+There are several things you can do:
+* Use Ploto and provide feedback about what works, what not, and what features you'd like to see
+* Spread the word, so that more people use and test it
+* If you can and want to you're of course also invited to contribute your pieces of PowerShell to the module by submitting pull requests

+In case you'd like to to support the development of Ploto in a monetary way, you may donate in the currency we all are farming for:
+* XCH Adress: xch1rz7auuuuykntmkp35xr95mhyx6tqdzr20q8gwmnxdg2ylx5j3r5qxl3mv8